irfantekirdag/irfantekirdag/README.md

 ### 🧑‍💻 Hakkımda

-- 🎓 İzmir Ekonomi Üniversitesi **Bilgisayar Programcılığı** mezunuyum.
+- 🎓 I graduated from İzmir University of Economics with a degree in **Computer Programming**.
-- 🇩🇪 Almanya’da **Yazılım Mühendisliği** hedefliyorum.
+- 🇩🇪 I am aiming for a degree in **Software Engineering** in Germany.
-- 🧠 Python, Machine Learning, Streamlit ve Java ile projeler geliştiriyorum.
+- 🧠 I develop projects using Python, Machine Learning, Streamlit, and Java.
-- 🎮 Boş zamanlarımda oyun oynuyor, küçük deneysel projelerle kendimi geliştiriyorum.
+- 🎮 In my free time, I play video games and work on small experimental projects to improve my skills.

 ---